This article discusses poisoning from mercury.

 - Medicines called chelators to remove mercury from the blood

-Treatment of organic mercury usually consists of medicines called chelators to remove mercury from the blood and away from the brain and kidneys.
-Often, these medications will have to be used for weeks to months.
+Treatment for exposure to organic mercury usually consists of medicines called chelators.
+These remove mercury from the blood and move it away from the brain and kidneys.
+Often, these medicines will have to be used for weeks to months.

 Breathing in a small amount of elemental mercury will cause very few, if any, long-term side effects.
-However, larger amounts will lead to a long hospital stay.
+However, breathing in larger amounts can lead to a long hospital stay.
 Permanent lung damage is likely.
-There may be some brain damage.
+There may be brain damage.
 Very large exposures will likely cause death.

 A large overdose of inorganic mercury may cause massive blood and fluid loss, kidney failure, and likely death.

-Chronic brain damage from organic mercury is difficult to treat.
-Although some people never recover, some success has been described in patients treated with chelation.
+Chronic brain damage from organic mercury poisoning is difficult to treat.
+Some people never recover, but there has been some success in people who receive chelation treatment.